 The graphs below shows my prednisone withdrawal, the rise and fall of ESR and CRP, and

-- At 12.5 mg, a probable Addison crisis that put me in the hospital for two nights, getting
+- At 12.5 mg, an Addison crisis that put me in the hospital for two nights, getting

 a strong dose of a kind of prednisone intravenously.